 Registration and advising for MT courses occurs in the fall semester.
-Specific registration dates and more information can be found on the Registrar's Office website: www.iwu.edu/registrar/registration.
+Specific registration dates can be found at www.iwu.edu/academics/calendar.html.

 May Term Policies

 All MT courses, except for physical education activity courses, count as one course unit toward graduation.
 Students may register for only one course for a full unit credit, and may register for one physical education activity course in addition.
 Students enrolled in only a physical education activity course during MT must pay the full MT fee and will not be allowed to live in University housing.